-As far as difficulty is concerned, I’d put them firmly for experienced biscuit makers; the mixture is very short (which means crumbly) so it is very difficult to work with.
-However, if you want to give them ago and you’re not frightened of a very cheesy pastry like this, they’re beautifully light and very addictive.
+As far as difficulty is concerned, I’d put them firmly for experienced biscuit makers; the mixture is very short (which means crumbly, so much so than say a traditional quiche shortcrust) so it is very difficult to work with.
+However, if you want to this Rosemary Parmesan Shortbread a go and you’re not frightened of a very cheesy pastry like this, they’re beautifully light and very addictive.

 A delicious, light savoury shortbread flavoured with parmesan and fresh rosemary – perfect for drinks parties and at home happy hours!